 - Have them express themselves by writing in a book or draw on a wall covered in paper.
 Have a video camera set up and ask people things like what their 3 wishes would be, or what would make their lives easier or better.
 A simple puzzle to solve might be fun, or a wheel of fortune (brand oriented of course!).

-- You can get a little marketing information as well, such as asking what your visitors read or watch, which can translate into understanding them better and knowing where to advertise.
+- You can get free, valuable marketing information!
+Ask your visitors what they read or watch, what’s new in their industry, which can translate into understanding them better and knowing where to advertise.
 There are a million ways to engage people.
 Have fun with this one.

 At the Show